Chile police response to protests 'repressive': UN - The Observers - France 24

 "The police has regularly failed to distinguish between people demonstrating peacefully and violent protesters," the report said, warning that "excessive or unnecessary use of force" had in some cases resulted in deaths and severe injuries.

-Chile's human rights minister Lorena Recabarren voiced Santiago's "regret" over the complaints, but said they should be seen in context of the violence.

-Chile's crisis erupted in mid-October over metro fare hikes but quickly escalated into the most severe outbreak of social unrest since the end of the dictatorship of Augusto Pinochet nearly 30 years ago.
+Chile's worst crisis in decades erupted in mid-October over metro fare hikes but quickly escalated into the most severe outbreak of social unrest since the end of the dictatorship of Augusto Pinochet nearly 30 years ago.

 Furious Chileans have taken to the streets to register their anger over inequality and particularly to vent at the elites that control much of the country's wealth.